devli13/evmos/tests/e2e/README.md

 ### Testing Results

-Running the e2e test make script will output the test results for each testing file.
+The `make test-upgrade` script will output the test results for each testing file.
 In case of a successful upgrade, the script will print the following output (example):

 ```shell
 ok  	github.com/evmos/evmos/v9/tests/e2e	174.137s.